 The principal challenges for IIS have been ongoing issues with the Avionics Mission System (AMS) software and delays of production aircraft.
-While the software has been improved in content and stability since initial delivery, it has only recently (March 2014) been deemed operationally acceptable from an airworthiness or capability perspective.
-Software version V119 has been delivered and accepted by the RNZAF as the baseline software load.
+While the software has been improved in content and stability since initial delivery, software version V119 has been delivered and accepted by the RNZAF as the baseline software load, however MoD is in the process of completing negotiations for V120.
 In August 2012, acceptance and release of capability into service was completed for Air Logistic Support, Search and Rescue, Self Protection System and High Latitude Operations.
-Full capability release is planned to be achieved in July 2014 subject to airworthinees board approval.
-At that point the IIS Phase of the project will be complete although one production aircraft has still to be delivered.
-Capability Branch will handover the residual Risks and Issues to the RNZAF for In-Service management.
-In summary, while the project is carrying risks and managing issues on the path to achieving full capability release, these risks and issues are being managed in an integrated and coordinated way.
+In August 2014 Airborne Operations were completed allowing full capability release to be declared.
+With the release of the NZDF Supplemental Type Certificate C-130H(NZ) 001.In September 2014 the project transitioned from Introduction into Service to In-Service, as at that point the IIS Phase of the project was complete although one production aircraft has still to be delivered.
+Capability Branch handed over the residual Risks and Issues to the RNZAF for In-Service management.